 Link to different versions of the document on DocPro:

 An internship completion letter officially recognizes the end of an internship period for an intern.
-No matter if it’s part of the internship package or upon request by the intern, an official recognition helps interns move on to pursue their career in other companies, as the recognition usually includes a short evaluation of the intern’s performance in his last role.
+No matter if it’s part of the internship package or upon request by the intern, an official recognition helps interns move on to pursue their careers in other companies, as the recognition usually includes a short evaluation of the intern’s performance in his last role.

 Start off by going to the point and confirm the intern (with his name printed) has completed an internship with your company.
 Again, include the period of internship and the name of the role.

 When giving a feedback summary on the intern, address the intern’s name throughout the feedback section.
 While it is essential to keep the comments honest, try to use more positive adjectives to describe the intern and provide specific examples of what the intern has done in particular, if available, to support the description.
-Most importantly, linking these positive attributions to how the intern contributed to the company will significantly help the intern in establishing a good impression on other employers.
+Most importantly, linking these positive attributions to how the intern contributed to the company will significantly help the intern establish a good impression on other employers.

-Conclude the letter by wishing the intern all the best in the future, and include the name, post and company represented by the referee.
+Conclude the letter by wishing the intern all the best in the future, and include the name, post, and company represented by the referee.

 Link to the document on DocPro:

 To consider whether an employer needs an internship agreement, he should consider: